Prospective Lab Members

 - Be optimistic.
 It feels awesome when you have an idea that works.
 Know that if you are persistent you will get there!

 - Be curious.
 Often in the course of working on a research project you will encounter something unexpected.
 It might be a bug in your code, or it might be a new phenomenon you have just discovered.
 Pay attention to weird things, and try to figure out what’s going on.
-Be open to changing the course of a project, trying something you didn’t originally plan on, and learning new topics/skills as you they become relevant to your research.
+Be open to changing the course of a project, trying something you didn’t originally plan on, and learning new topics/skills as they become relevant to your research.

 - Communicate effectively.
 Plan ahead for meetings, to use time efficiently.
 If I made suggestions in our previous meetings, have you implemented them?
 Describe what you did on research since our last meeting – using a mixture of figures, equations, and/or pseudocode, with enough detail that I can interpret your results.
 What worked and what didn’t work?
 Do you see any patterns?
 Did anything unexpected happen?
 What do you think is the next thing to try?
 Is there anything blocking you (if you are blocked with several days until our next meeting, message me on slack instead of waiting for the meeting)?
 Do you have any higher-level (e.g. career advice) questions for me?